Babu\v{s}ka's paradox in a nonlinear bending-folding model: Numerical experiments

 We let $\cT_h$ be a triangulation of $\o$, which contains polynomially curved elements in setting~(S1).
 On interelement boundaries we consider the clockwise oriented unit tangent vector $t$ and let $\nu$ be an outward unit normal.
 The set of edges of elements is denoted by $\cE_h$.
 The jump of an elementwise continuous quantity $w$ over an inner edge $E = T_+ \cap T_- \in \cE_h$ with a fixed unit normal pointing from $T_-$ into $T_+$ is defined as

 for boundary edges we simply set $\jump{w}|_E = w|_E$.
-The deformation and bending moment fields are discretized by Lagrangian and Hellan--Herrmann--Johnson \cite{Hel67,Her67,Joh73,Com89} finite elements, respectively,
+The deformation and bending moment fields are discretized by Lagrangian and Hellan--Herrmann--Johnson \cite{Hel67,Her67,Joh73,Com89,Walk22} finite elements, respectively,

-where $\tcP_k(T)$ denotes the set of functions that are (isoparametrically) transformed polynomials.
-We use the strategies developed in~\cite{NS19,NSS23,NS24} to obtain an approximation of the Lagrange functional that can be applied to deformations that are merely continuous.
-Despite the elementwise second fundamental form $\nabla_h(n\circ v)$, which is discontinuous over sides of elements, the angle $\arccos(n^+\cdot n^-)$ of the jump of the normal vectors across elements is considered at the edges.
+where $\tcP_k(T)$ denotes the set of functions that are (isoparametrically) transformed polynomials. \rx{The Hellan--Herrman--Johnson stress elements satisfy the continuity of the normal-normal component of the bending stress by construction.
+For the normal-tangential stress component, and thus the physical normal continuity of the stress, this follows in weak sense by the discretization method.
+This treatment allows for a simple construction of stress elements that are requrired to be both symmetric and normal continuous.} We use the strategies developed in~\cite{NS19,NSS23,NS24} to obtain an approximation of the Lagrange functional that can be applied to deformations that are merely continuous.
+Despite the elementwise second fundamental form $\nabla_hn$, which is discontinuous over sides of elements, the angle $\arccos(n^+\cdot n^-)$ of the jump of the normal vectors across elements is considered at the edges.
 For a discrete pair $(v,\bM)\in \mathcal{U}^k\times \mathcal{M}^{k-1}$ the Lagrange functional is defined via

-with the elementwise defined second fundamental form $\Hessian_{n\circ v}= \sum_{i=1}^3\nabla_h^2 v_i\,(n\circ v)_i$.
+with the elementwise defined second fundamental form $\Hessian_n= \sum_{i=1}^3\nabla_h^2 v_i\,n_i$.
 The boundary conditions on $\g_D$ are also approximated using a penalty term.
 This allows us to adaptively increase the penalty parameters to enforce the boundary condition and isometry constraint in the first load-step.
 This additional control over the constraints improves the convergence of the employed Newton's method.
 For further implementation details we refer to \cite{NS19,NS24}.
 We remark that using the norm of the Hessian as in~\cite{Wal2024} instead of the second fundamental form introduces a simpler structure but leads to additional equations.
 Corresponding experimental results were nearly identical.